TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 - TargetEquitySL: The Equity value of the account that EquitySL will be triggered by.

 ### EXPERT ADVISOR SETTINGS
+- MagicNumber: Can be set to anything the user wants, but this expert will only modify trades/positions that match the MagicNumber on the chart.
 - HorizontalLineThickness: The width in pixels that the SL, TP, and Limit lines are drawn with.
 - ManageAllPositions: This is set to false by default, which will only manage positions that have been opened by the EA's MagicNumber.
 If ManageAllPositions is set to true, will manage all positions on a symbol regardless of MagicNumber.